MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-csp.md

 ### Example: Configure a CSP directive

-The following example shows how to configure a CSP directive so that an external script can be called from your site.
+The following example procedure shows how to configure a CSP directive so that an external script can be called from your site.

-1. In the site builder tool, select the site you are working on.
+1. In site builder, select the site you are working on.
 1. Select **Site settings**, and then select the **Extensions** tab.
 1. On the **Content security policy** tab, under **script-src**, select **Add**, and then enter the full URL of the external script that should be called.